-

 Begun August 2001 with lyricist/melodist/vocalist Lucretia X. Machina and guitarist/collaborator Andrew Berlet, Lucretia's Daggers played to full-capacity house parties of artists, freaks, goths, pagans, and friends for years.
 Following the short-term addition of bassist Alex Levin and, later, Andrew Berlet's move to Michigan, Lucretia reformed the band with the help of Darrell Brown (guitarist, collaborator, and sequencer arranger) in April 2002, then Stephanie (keyboards), and subsequently Mark Cloherty (bass) 6-8 months thereafter.

 The winter of 2019 found the reformation of the band with Maxx Charvelle on guitar, Donni Darko on bass, and, of course, Lucretia X. Machina on the mic.
 Rounding out the trio was the fourth, most reliable, most electronic partner yet, a laptop named FOUR.
-With a grant from the Watertown Cultural Council (via the Massachusetts Cultural Council) and merch sales from their Indiegogo campaign, the band produced two videos--"New Army" and "Lonely Island"--with this lineup.
-As of January 2022, Horace Grimsby replaced Maxx as both guitarist and laptop tracks master with his trusty laptop named Lazarus.
+With a grant from the Watertown Cultural Council (via the Massachusetts Cultural Council) and merch sales from their Indiegogo campaign, this lineup produced two videos: "New Army" and “Lonely Island".

 Performances: